Choosing The Right Psychologist

 1. Are They A Registered Practitioner?

-First of all you want to make sure that the person you are thinking of seeing for therapy sessions is a registered or licensed practitioner.
+First of all you when you are choosing a psychologist you want to make sure that the person you are thinking of seeing for therapy sessions is a registered or licensed practitioner.
 When looking for a psychologist you want to see that someone has a Health and Care Professions Council (HCPC) registered which means that they meet the legal requirement to call themselves a psychologist and ideally be registered with the British Psychological Society (BPS).
 For counsellors and psychotherapists it is a little more difficult to discern because anyone, by law, can call themselves this title.
 So you want to find someone who is registered and ideally accredited (which means their level of experience) with the British Association of Counselling and Psychotherapy (BACP) or UK Council for Psychotherapy (UKCP).
 Finally, a CBT therapist would need to be registered with the British Association for Behavioural & Cognitive Psychotherapies (BABCP).

 All of the registering bodies above have online registers that you can view to check that your mental health practitioner is currently able to actively work through either a name search or asking the person for their registration number.